DasAnish/HopHacksRepo/README.md

 # HopHacksRepo
-The hackathon for our HopHacks project
+The hackathon for our HopHacks project.

 Run registration.py for the full program.